 Sometime around now I realized that the white balance on the camera was set up incorrectly.
 Somehow it had been set to ‘Cool Fluorescent’, and even worse it looks like it’s been that way for over ten days.
 It’s one of the problems of having a new camera, not being able to review pictures (I’ve not had time to transfer any to my netbook), and having extra buttons on the camera that allow for easy changing of the white balance, that are situated directly above the ISO selection button.
 Lots of editing will be called for later on.

 We started the day with a trip to Glasgow because of my discovery the previous night that our newly purchased MSR Pocket Rocket didn’t work.
 We had no problem getting the unit changed (another good mark for Tiso).

-After our hike, we drove back to Cumbernauld taking a diverse route which included a pineapple shaped folly, the small and very picturesque town of Culross, though I was more photographically taken with the view across the Firth of Forth to the Grangemouth refinery.
+After our hike, we drove back to Cumbernauld taking a diverse route that included a pineapple-shaped folly, the small and very picturesque town of Culross, though I was more photographically taken with the view across the Firth of Forth to the Grangemouth refinery.
 Back in Cumbernauld we visited a fish and chip shop and had a fish supper for dinner.
-Next stop was Tescos for backpacking visited2>Today’s extras
+Next stop was Tescos for backpacking visited

 Copyright © 2011 Gary Allman, all rights reserved.